 As a junior police officer, both during your training and while out on patrol, it’s essential that you maintain a basic level of physical fitness.

-This is an attribute that any modern police officer needs to have, particularly during a time when the behaviour of law enforcement professionals is under public and political scrutiny.
+This is an attribute that any modern police officer needs to have, particularly during a time when the behavior of law enforcement professionals is under public and political scrutiny.

 At its core, police work is about understanding the community that you serve, so you need to be aware of the customs and practices of the many groups of people within those communities, especially if you work in a large city with a more diverse population.
 It will also make your job a lot easier, as people will be more willing to work with you if you demonstrate respect and courtesy for their culture.